lovett/calendar/README.md

 For more complex repetition patterns, multiple single-occurrence events are a better choice.

 ## Customization
-A couple things can be customized by adding special meta tags to the HTML document:
+A couple things can be customized by adding special meta elements to the HTML document:

 *Name*: a title displayed in the header:
 ```